emarketguy27/keto-macro-calculator/readme.txt

 - Displays calculated results in both tabular and graphical formats.
 - Offers diet plans for weight loss or weight gain, tailored to user goals.
 - Easily embed the calculator on any WordPress page using the [keto_macro_calculator] shortcode.
-- Modern, stylish UI/UX design
+- Modern, stylish UI/UX design.
-- Smooth animations for enhanced user experience
+- Smooth animations for enhanced user experience.
-- Interactive charts for visualizing macronutrient distribution
+- Interactive charts for visualizing macronutrient distribution.
+- Includes responsive, animated variations slider.
-- Fully responsive - works on all devices
+- Fully responsive - works on all devices.
-- Simple shortcode implementation
+- Simple shortcode implementation.
-- Compatible with both classic and block themes
+- Compatible with both classic and block themes.

 == Future Updates ==